BLS is upgrading the Lötschberg Base Tunnel

-Advantages of full expansion
+Advantages of an expansion

-- It would reduce production costs associated with freight traffic, because trains would no longer need to take the significantly longer mountain route.This would make rail freight more competitive compared to road haulage and support implementation of the policy of transferring heavy goods traffic from road to rail.
+- It will reduce production costs associated with freight traffic, because trains will no longer need to take the significantly longer mountain route.This would make rail freight more competitive compared to road haulage and support implementation of the Federal Government's policy of transferring heavy goods traffic from road to rail.

 - The Alpine region continues to present topographical difficulties.
 Alternative options are important.
 The Lötschberg and Gotthard routes therefore offer complementary solutions.